 Lecture 14: Principles of 5G Non-Terrestrial Network (5G NTN)

-Topics cover: transparent and regenerative modes, NTN satellite and platform types, parameters of NTN satellite reference scenarios, architecture and QoS flow of transparent and regenerative satellites, link-level simulation parameters of DL synchronization, PRACH and data channels in NTN evaluation
+Topics cover: transparent and regenerative modes, NTN satellite and platform types, parameters of NTN satellite reference scenarios, architecture and QoS flow of transparent and regenerative satellites, link-level simulation parameters, system-level simulation parameters and setups, system-level simulation evaluation

-Lecture 15: Principles of Digital, Analog, RF and Baseband Measurements
+Lecture 15: Principles of Digital Front-End and Measurements

 Lecture 16: Principles of Beam Management in 5G